Mulvane Emergency Services

 Both divisions are lead into action by the Director of Public Safety Chief David Williams.
 He is assisted by two Captains.
 Capt.
 Lowell Ester over the Fire Department and Capt.
 Judi Patterson is over E.M.S.

 Since the late 1960's, M.E.S. also runs a first out unit .
 This person is the "Duty Officer".
 The Duty Officer responds to all serious calls with both Fire and E.M.S. and often times assumes the roll of Command.
-One Volunteer & eight Contract Firefighter/ E.M.T.'s fill this position in the evenings and weekends whenever possible to relieve the staff officers.
-During the day and when no duty officers are available, this position is filled by the Captains.
+Six Contract Firefighter/ E.M.T.'s fill this position in the evenings and weekends whenever possible to relieve the staff officers.
+During the day and when no duty officers are available, this position is filled by the Fire Captain or Fire Lieutenant.

-All emergency calls to Mulvane Emergency Services are handled by 911.
-The City of Mulvane has its own 911 dispatch center.
+All emergency calls to Mulvane Emergency Services are handled by the City of Mulvane dispatch center.
 M.E.S. also receives calls from both Sedgwick County 911 & Sumner County 911.
 Mulvane Emergency Services serves both Sedgwick & Sumner counties and responds into Butler & Cowley counties when requested.

 Storm spotting is another function of M.E.S.
 Living in Tornado Alley, this a frequent event during the spring and summer months.